adammain/health-assistant/README.md

 ## Motivation

-When sufficient personal health data has been gathered a (yet to be built) deep learning network will analayze the fed data and output a personalized predictive health analysis.
+When sufficient personal health data has been gathered, a (yet to be built) deep learning network will analayze the fed data and output a personalized predictive health analysis.

 ## Installation